sgbaird-5DOF/interp/README.md

 #### Windows
 ##### Step 0: download the code
 Open GitHub Desktop and clone and/or fork `https://github.com/sgbaird-5DOF/interp.git` The submodules should be downloaded automatically.
-If you want to commit to submodules, add these GitHub desktop as well (add from existing, navigate within interp folder to the submodule and add).
+If you want to commit to submodules, add these to GitHub desktop as well ("add from existing", navigate within interp folder to the submodule, click on submodule folder, and "add").
 ##### Step 1:
 Navigate to [interp-5DOF/code/](code/)